angles-n-daemons/angles-n-daemons.github.io/content/posts/20230811-popsql-2-writing-database-files.md

 But this turns out not to be the right approach.
 For one, the bytes are going to be in the wrong order (smallest left) and for another we're going to be unsure how large the last byte is to be.
 In this particular case, the last byte we refer to is the last byte read, which will be the first byte written due to how we intend to pull off the bits.

-We can find out if 9 bytes will be needed by seeimg if any of the first 7 bits of the long are filled.
+We can find out if 9 bytes will be needed by checking if any of the first 7 bits of the long are filled.
 If any of them are filled (1), we will need a full 9 bytes to express the varint and therefore our first byte written will be 8 bits in size.

 This is simple enough to express with an arithmetic or operation: `requires_9_bytes = bool(0xfe00000000000000 & x)`